 We also found the Barricade Club shoes to be curiously supportive of the foot’s bunion region.
 This is an improvement to previous Barricade models, and served to enhance our athletes’ stamina.

 The Courtjam Bounce shoes bring superior comfort and responsiveness to the court with their TPU-mesh duality.
-The shoes employ an extraordinary cushioning mechanic called Bounce, which works with the Adiwear outsole to morph these shoes into ideal hard court footwear.
+This court shoes for tennis employ an extraordinary cushioning mechanic called Bounce, which works with the Adiwear outsole to morph these shoes into the best shoes for playing tennis hardcourt.

 Design and Material